Making a Name for Himself

 Dickinson died in June 1948 at 84 in his stately home at the corner of Ridge Road and East Pierrepont Avenue in Rutherford.
 Today, the home is considered the anchor of the neighborhood — the same neighborhood where Pulitzer Prize-winning poet and Ann Dickinson’s pediatrician, William Carlos Williams, also lived — according to Rod Leith, the Rutherford historian.

-Dickinson was interned at Hillside Cemetery in Lyndhurst, N.J., which also holds Becton and Williams.
+Dickinson was interred at Hillside Cemetery in Lyndhurst, N.J., which also holds Becton and Williams.

 The New Jersey Hall of Fame inducted him into its Class of 2019–2020.